Galaxy Note 5 gets stylus warning

 Toast, the company that makes gorgeous wood smartphone cases, has entered a new market: wood game console paneling.
 You can buy a set of laser-cut panels for your PlayStation 4 or Xbox One, which perfectly link together to make your console look like it shipped with a wooden exterior.

-As Polygon notes, it takes about 20 minutes to deck your system out with the panels, and they're available in ash, bamboo, and ebony styles for US$59 per console.
+As Polygon notes, it takes about 20 minutes to deck your system out with the panels, and they're available in ash, bamboo, and ebony styles for US$59 (about ₹4k) per console.
 You can even get them custom-engraved for extra, if you want.

 Valkyria Chronicles revival